History of the Catholic Church in Japan: San Felipe incident

+Hideyoshi ordered the execution of 26 Christians in Nagasaki, known as the 26 Martyrs of Japan.
+Triggered by a lavish Franciscan church in Kyoto, seen as lèse-majesty, the initial target of 170 was reduced to 26.
+The Nanbanji temple was dismantled, but smaller churches remained, and no further major restrictions were imposed, indicating Hideyoshi's focus was on authority, not eradicating Christianity, mirroring his approach to Buddhist institutions.
+The notion of a Christian fifth column lacks strong evidence, as the charge was specifically lèse-majesty, not a broader conspiratorial threat.

 Persecution and martyrdom

-By 1587, Toyotomi Hideyoshi had become alarmed, not because of too many converts but rather because the hegemon learned that the Jesuits reportedly oversaw forced conversions of retainers and commoners, that they had garrisoned the city of Nagasaki, that they participated in the slave trade of other Japanese and, apparently offending Hideyoshi's Buddhist sentiments, that they allowed the slaughter of horses and oxen for food.
-He was concerned that divided loyalties might lead to dangerous rebels like the Ikkō-ikki Sect of earlier years and produced his edict expelling missionaries.
+By 1587, Toyotomi Hideyoshi had become alarmed, not because of too many converts but rather because the hegemon heard that the Jesuits reportedly oversaw forced conversions of retainers and commoners, that they had garrisoned the city of Nagasaki, that they participated in the slave trade of other Japanese and, apparently offending Hideyoshi's Buddhist sentiments, that they allowed the slaughter of horses and oxen for food.
+He was concerned that divided loyalties might lead to dangerous rebels like the Ikkō-ikki sect of earlier years and produced his edict expelling missionaries.
 However, this decree was not particularly enforced.

-Toyotomi Hideyoshi promulgated a ban on Christianity in form of the "Bateren-tsuiho-rei" (the Purge Directive Order to the Jesuits) on July 24, 1587.
+Toyotomi Hideyoshi promulgated a ban on Christianity in form of the "Bateren edict" (the Purge Directive Order to the Jesuits) on 24 July 1587.
 Hideyoshi put Nagasaki under his direct rule to control Portuguese trade.

-When Toyotomi Hideyoshi issued the Bateren-tsuiho-rei, the Jesuits in Japan, led by Coelho, planned armed resistance.
+When Toyotomi Hideyoshi issued the Bateren edict, the Jesuits in Japan, led by Coelho, planned armed resistance.
 At first, they sought help from Kirishitan daimyōs but the daimyōs refused.
 Then they called for a deployment of reinforcements from their homeland and its colonies.
 But this plan was vetoed by Valignano.
 Like the Kirishitan daimyōs, he realized that a military campaign against Japan's powerful ruler would bring catastrophe to Catholicism in Japan.
 Valignano survived the crisis by laying all the blame on Coelho.
 In 1590, the Jesuits decided to stop intervening in the struggles between the daimyōs and to disarm themselves, however, they continued to send secret shipments of food and financial aid to Kirishitan daimyōs.

-On February 5, 1597, twenty-six Christians – six Franciscan missionaries, three Japanese Jesuits and seventeen Japanese laymen including three young boys – were executed by crucifixion in Nagasaki.
+On 5 February 1597, twenty-six Christians – six Franciscan missionaries, three Japanese Jesuits and seventeen Japanese laymen including three young boys – were executed by crucifixion in Nagasaki.
 These individuals were raised on crosses and then pierced through with spears.
-The Martyrs of Japan were canonized on June 8, 1862 by Blessed Pius IX, and are listed on the calendar as Sts.
+The Martyrs of Japan were canonized on 8 June 1862 by Pope Pius IX, and are listed on the calendar as Sts.
 Paul Miki and his Companions, commemorated on February 6, February 5, the date of their death, being the feast of Saint Agatha.

 Persecution continued sporadically, breaking out again in 1613 and 1630.
-On September 10, 1632, 55 Christians were martyred in Nagasaki in what became known as the Great Genna Martyrdom.
+On 10 September 1622, 55 Christians were martyred in Nagasaki in what became known as the Great Genna Martyrdom.
+On 4 December 1623, 50 were executed during the Great Martyrdom of Edo.
 At this time, Catholicism was officially outlawed.
 The Church, without a clergy, went underground until the arrival of Western missionaries in the 19th century.